-At this current time, guidelines surrounding riding are unclear.
-The BHS states: “We are getting a lot of questions in relation to riding your horse, for which there are no specific government guidelines at present.
+At this current time, guidelines surrounding riding are a grey area.
+The BHS states: “We are getting a lot of questions in relation to riding your horse.
 We advise that it is not appropriate to put unnecessary pressure on the emergency services and everyone should make their own individual decision as to whether riding is necessary at this time.
 An appropriate exercise plan can include regular turn out, use of a horse walker and ground schooling.

 “At this time of year adjustments may have to be gradually changed to management and feeding programmes, and any horses prone to laminitis closely monitored.”

 Sensible measures must be followed, the BEF advising, “we recommend that people don’t ride their horses unless strictly necessary.
 We should all respect the Government’s message of ‘stay safe, save the NHS, stay home’, and carefully consider the risks associated with riding.
 As a community, we should not be putting any additional pressure on our emergency and NHS services.
 Personal circumstances will vary and we respect that individuals and businesses are being affected heavily in this situation, but we should all consider the potential impact of our choices.

 While we can only offer advice, we would ask all riders to make an informed decision on whether to ride or not.
 If you do make the choice, we urge you to please ride within your means, wear up-to-standard safety equipment, avoid any high-risk activity and stay within the boundaries of your yard environment.”